ossuarium/palimpsest/README.md

 Built flexible, simple, and customizable.
 Palimpsest runs on top of any project and acts as a post processor for your code.
-Features a [Sprockets](https://github.com/sstephenson/sprockets) asset pipeline and easy integration with [Kit](https://github.com/razor-x/kit).
+Features a [Sprockets](https://github.com/sstephenson/sprockets) asset pipeline.

 ### Usage